 Stop your server.

-Find the OP Permission Level setting or search for “op-permission-level” and choose your desired level.
+Under Advanced Settings > Sever Properties > Access, find the OP Permission Level setting or search for “op permission level” and choose your desired level.

 Start your server again.